stephanierotter/stephanierotter.github.io/conferences.md

 ### 2022

 **Stephanie Rotter** and Mingya Liu.
 (2022). *Register sensitivity of negative concord in American and British English*.
-55th Annual Meeting of the Societas Linguistica Europaea (SLE 2022).
+55th Annual Meeting of the Societas Linguistica Europaea - SLE 2022, 24.-27.08.2022.
 Bucharest, Romania.

 **Stephanie Rotter** and Mingya Liu.
 (2022). *Register-sensitivity of quantifier use: no vs. any in English*.
-CARLA 2022 - Special session on register.
-Berlin, Germany
+CARLA 2022 - Special session on register, 22.-24.08.2022.
+Humboldt Universität zu Berlin, Germany

 **Stephanie Rotter** and Mingya Liu.
 (2022).
 Register Sensitivity of Negative Concord and NPIs in Varieties of English.
-Linguistic SFB Meetup.
+Linguistic SFB Meetup, 04.-05.07.2022.
 Humboldt Universität zu Berlin, Germany

 Mingya Liu and **Stephanie Rotter**.
 (2022). *An experimental study of multiple modals and register effects in American and British English*.
 Workshop on "Variation, contact, and modal constructions in English", 08.07.2022.
 Université Paris Cité, Paris, France.